petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 Harry Potter is {{ Math.abs(new Date(Date.now() - new Date('July 31, 1980')).getUTCFullYear() - 1970) }} years old.

+Come back next your and you'll find this is always correct.
+Magic :sparkles:

 ### When will IE die?
 Here's an example of a countdown